MagnusPer/CableHeater/README.md

 # HeatCable

-Control system using external temperature sensor (DB18B20) with a configurable temperature treshold (SetTemp) when relay to heatcable shall be activated.
-LCD display (Omilex sheild-LCD16x2) to visualize external(OutTemp) and treshold(SetTemp)including relay status.
+Control system using external temperature sensor (DB18B20) with a configurable temperature treshold (SetTemp) controlling heatcable relay.
+LCD display (Omilex sheild-LCD16x2) to visualize external(OutTemp) and treshold(SetTemp) with relay status.
 Pushbutton to increase or decrease the temperature treshold.

-Two versions available **basic** without any WiFi connection and one using **MQTT** topics to publish status.
+Two versions available **Basic** without any WiFi connection and one using WiFi and **MQTT** topics to publish status.

 <img src="https://github.com/MagnusPer/HeatCable/blob/main/images/LCDdisplay.jpg" width="400">